 The North Carolina Railroad Company (NCRR) is a private corporation that owns and manages the 317-mile rail corridor stretching from Charlotte, Mecklenburg County to the State Port Terminal at Morehead City in Carteret County.
-The NCRR corridor includes the Piedmont Main Line from Charlotte to Greensboro (93 miles), the H-Line from Greensboro to Goldsboro (130 miles) and the EC-Line from Goldsboro to Morehead City (94 miles).
+The NCRR corridor includes the Coastal and Blue Ridge Main Line from Charlotte to Greensboro (93 miles), the NC-Line from Greensboro to Goldsboro (130 miles) and the EC-Line from Goldsboro to Morehead City (94 miles).

 Shares of the NCRR stock are wholly owned by the State of North Carolina, its single shareholder.
-The NCRR's mission is "Putting the North Carolina Railroad to work for the good of the people of North Carolina".
-NCRR's vision is "To improve our state by: Expanding freight rail opportunities to grow business.
-Enabling rail to move people.
-Investing in North Carolina".
+The NCRR's mission is "To benefit the people of North Carolina by aggressively leveraging the unique strengths and capabilities of the North Carolina Railroad Company".
+NCRR's vision is "A modernized railroad that meets the needs of the future, expanding North Carolina's competitive advantage".